davidlinke/squadformer/README.md

 ## Future Improvements

 - Better form validation / handling of extra spaces and newlines
-- Give visual feedback if a rearranged group is a repeat of a past group
 - Make URL for read only groups page unique so the edit URL cannot be found from it
 - Allow for resetting of past group combinations history
 - Allow for editing of peoples names